CryptoGnome/Community-Tools/ProfitTrailer-Tools/Backup-and-Auto-Restart/README.md

 # If you need any help please PM @A็qua⚡#0001 on Discord

-# If you found the utility useful
+# If you found the utility useful please donate!

 LTC: LWMMsRPXkXmB2H2f5qPJ8Tqt7h3S7SELxq